 Applying compound with the proper buffing technique

-Start with a wool pad for heavy correction.
+Start with wool pad for heavy correction.
 Apply super duty rubbing compound sparingly.
 Work the whole boat in sections.
 Keep the orbital buffer moving constantly.
-Use a microfiber cloth to check progress.
+Use microfiber cloth to check progress.
 Avoid making your boat too hot.
 Switch to 3M foam for final passes.
 Proper technique prevents swirl marks.
+Your neighbors will notice the difference.
+A well-buffed hull turns heads.

 Polishing techniques to remove oxidation and restore shine